-Note that, in each individual ranking, the relative position of a and c did not vary across ballots: one voter prefers a to c while two voters prefer c to a.
+Note that, in each individual ranking, the relative position of a and c did not vary across ballots : one voter prefers a to c while two voters prefers c to a.
 Independence then imposes that the position of a and c in the collective ranking be identical.
 This is not the case with the Borda method.
-Indeed, this method uses the fact that the 'distance' between a and c seems larger in the ranking $a \succ b \succ d \succ c$ than in the ranking $a \succ c \succ b \succ d$, because b and d lie between a and c in the first case.
+Indeed, this method uses the fact that the 'distance' between a and c seems larger in the ranking $a \succ b \succ d \succ c$ than in the ranking $a \succ c \succ b \succ d$ , because b and d lie between a and c in the first case.

 The dependence of the relative position of a and c with respect to b and d is ruled out by the Independence condition.
-It also excludes any method using, in addition to the rankings, some information regarding preference intensities.
+It also excludes any method using, in addition to the rankings, some information regarding preference intensities. $\diamond$

-The last condition used by Arrow states that no voter can impose, in all circumstances, their preferences to the society.
-This condition is extremely sensible for anyone willing to use a democratic method.
+The last condition used by Arrow states that no voter can impose, in all circumstances, his preferences to the society.
+This condition is extremely sensible for anyone willing to use a 'democratic' method.

-Non-dictatorship There is no dictator.
+Non-dictatorship there is no dictator.

-Formalization 19.6.
-For all $i \in N$ and all $a, b \in A$, there is a profile $(R_1, R_2, \ldots, R_n) \in WO(A)^n$ such that aP_ib and bRa.
+For all $i \in N$ and all $a, b \in A$ , there is a profile $(R_1, R_2, \ldots, R_n) \in \mathcal{WO}(A)^n$ such that $a P_i b$ and b R a.

-We are now ready to state the following celebrated theorem.
+We are now ready to state the celebrated: